 Let’s be honest, you’re in Cusco to visit Machu Picchu, right?
 Even if it’s a last minute trip, you can often score tickets for Machu Picchu a day or two in advance from the ticket office near the Plaza de Armas.

 Hopefully you’ve booked well in advance if you plan to hike the Inca Trail, or take a luxury train to Machu Picchu.
-If not, you can still find ways to visit Machu Picchu on a limited budget.
+If not, you can still find ways to visit Machu Picchu on a limited budget — read my guide on the cheapest way to visit Machu Picchu.

 Visit Cusco, Peru